wmo-im/wis2box-training/documentation/docs/index.md

 !!! note

-    Notes provide additional information on the topic covered by the practical session.
+    Notes provide additional information on the topic covered by the practical session, as well as how to best achieve tasks.

-!!! note

-    Notes provide additional information on how to best achieve tasks

 Examples are indicated as follows: